Thiyagan/algorithmic-trading-MQL5/README.md

 # algorithmic-trading-MQL5

-In this repo are two different trading strategies that were created and implemented in MetaTrader.
+This repo contains two different trading strategies that were created and implemented in MetaTrader.